discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 Most fractal encounters include downtimes in between their phases, which means that you would want to make use of as many clones as possible, to build up spare uptime.

+Make sure to cast <Skill name="Split Second"/> on cooldown and ensure to keep three clones for this one, since it's your main damage shatter.

+As long as that requirment is matched you can freely use any spare clones on <Skill name="Rewinder"/>; and <Skill name="Time Sink"/> (as long as there is no upcomming defiance break).

 ### Continuum Split
 At the Mistlock Singularity